Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 Poco supports 1-bit monochrome and 4-bit gray bitmaps as sources for rendering to all pixel formats.
 In addition, the configured destination pixel format is always supported as a source format.
 For example, when the rendering pixel format is 16-bit RGB565 little-endian, supported source pixel formats are 1-bit monochrome, 4-bit gray, and 16-bit RGB565 little-endian.

 ### Compressed pixel formats
-Poco implements support for two compressed pixel format.
+Poco implements support for two compressed pixel formats.

 The first is a weighted run-length compression of 4-bit gray bitmaps.
 These are commonly used for anti-aliased fonts and image masks.
 They use the `CommodettoBitmap` and `PocoBitmap` data structures with the pixel format set to `(kCommodettoBitmapGray16 | kCommodettoBitmapPacked)`.